We explain all you need to know about healthcare in Austria, including an overview of the healthcare system, health insurance, costs, and more.

 Austria healthcare is renowned across Europe and the world for having top-notch doctors and hospitals.
 In fact, Austria is one of the few countries that isn’t experiencing a doctor shortage, with 51 doctors per 10,000 inhabitants.
 Comparatively, the USA has 26 doctors per 10,000.
 On the whole, most of your healthcare in Austria will go through your General Physician (GP).
 Additionally, if you need to see a specialist or get hospital treatment, they would likely be the one to provide a referral.

-For more information, read our guide to doctors and specialists in Austria.
+For more information, read our guide to doctors in Austria.

 Women’s healthcare in Austria